A Higher-Order Language for Markov Kernels and Linear Operators: Related Work

-The idea of having two distinct languages that are connected by a functorial layer is reminiscent of Call-by-Push-Value (CBPV), which has a type system for values and a type system for computations that are connected by an adjunction.
-There has been recent work on using a CBPV semantics to interpret probabilistic computation.
-In the first one, Ehrhard and Tasson \cite{tasson2019} use the monoidal adjunction generated by the linear logic exponential $!$ in order to define a calculus that can interpret lazy and eager probabilistic computation.
-Goubault-Larrecq \cite{goubault2019} has defined a CBPV domain semantics that mixes probability and non-determinism.
+The idea of having two distinct type systems that are connected by a functorial layer is reminiscent of Call-by-Push-Value (CBPV) \cite{levy2001}, which has a type system for values and a type system for computations that are connected by an adjunction.
+In recent work, Ehrhard and Tasson \cite{tasson2019} use the Eilenberg-Moore adjunction of the linear logic exponential $!$ to give semantics to a calculus that can interpret lazy and eager probabilistic computation, allowing for the interpretation of an eager $\mathsf{let}$ operator which is operationally similar to our $\mathsf{sample}$ construct.
+However, the existence of the $\mathsf{let}$ operator depends on properties of the $!$ that are unknown to hold for continuous distributions, while our semantics can naturally deal with continuous distributions as we have shown in Section~\ref{sec:concmod}.

-There are a couple of important differences between these calculi and our language.
-Namely, the adjunction manifests itself in CBPV by requiring a way of moving from the value computation and vice-versa.
-Our language only requires translations in one direction.
-As a consequence, our semantics require less structure than the CBPV one.
-Indeed, neither of the models presented in Section~\ref{sec:concmod} are CBPV models.
-Furthermore, in CBPV calculi variables are interpreted the same in both languages.
-In our combined language this is not the case.